pjtunstall/mad/README.md

 We need to decide which framework to use: mine, Stefan's, the one Bilal has been working on, or something based on Rodrigo Pombo's `Didact`.
 In what follows, for definiteness, I'll assume we're using my `overReact` (because, being made maively, I think it migh tbe quick and easy to apply), but a lot of the points will hold for any of them.
 I'll assume the goal is simply to framework the core game, taking `game` or `grid` or perhaps `gridWrapper` as the app.
 That's enough to satisfy the spirit of the exercise without getting bogged down in making it work with all the optional extras of the intro too.

-Here's what I think we'll need to do:

-Catalog all DOM elements that belong to the app, whether created in `index.html` or `main.js`.
-Catalog all code that creates, changes, or removes them, and variables that reference them.
-I've started this in `framework-plan.md`.
-Places where such code can be found are:

-- top-level: typically global variable declarations
-- event handlers (socket, keydown, keyup, animationend)
-- other functions called by event handlers (directly or indirectly)
+As a first step, I've cataloged all code that affects the DOM [`framework-plan.md`](framework-plan.md).

+Remaining tasks:

-Create the virtual nodes and combine them to make the app.
+- Create the virtual nodes and combine them to make the app.

-Rewrite event handlers to only modify virtual DOM.
+- Rewrite these lines to only modify virtual DOM.

-Think of any suitable state variables that we want to trigger automatic updates.
+- Think of any suitable state variables that we want to trigger automatic updates.
 We also have the option (escape hatch) of being able to simply call the `update` method on the app.

-Make sure that updates are called whenever necessary.
+- Make sure that updates are called whenever necessary.

 ### Extra

 - FIX/IMPROVE
   - There's often a jump where the character profile picture changes when the eyelids are still open.
   - Sometimes there is a pause on initiating movement or changing direction before it takes effect.
-Lag due to waiting for signal from socket.
+Lag due to waiting for signal from socket?
+But test this in case that's not the reason.
 Could try a rollback technique: show player's own sprite moving immediately and correct when signal comes from server if need be, e.g. if another player or a bomb blocked their way (if they don't have the bomb-pass powerup).
   - Possibly already fixed now that disconnections during countdown are handled better.
 I haven't managed to recreate it, but I'll leave the details here just in case.
 Server crashed once when a player in Safari pressed CTR+SHIFT+R to view simplified page, without styles, during countdown.
 Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead.
 I've tried a few times and haven't managed to replicate it.
 It triggered the classic lightning-conductor-of-errors, `isDead(player)`: `return grid[player?.position?.y][player?.position?.x].type === "fire";` (accusing arrow points to 2nd instance of player in the line), "TypeError: Cannot read properties of undefined (reading 'undefined')".
 Since then I've added some protections and logging in case of future issues.
-  - If you're fast enough, you can plant a bomb after being killed and before you're transported back to your corner.
-It could be a good exercise to think how it might be fixed. `keydown` event listener is removed on receiving the signal to kill your own character, but you've still had a chance to plant a bomb after the one that killed you exploded.
-A small delay could be added before allowing you to plant a new bomb, or `X` could be disabled till after the explosion logic is all dealt with.
-Not a priority, though.
-I quite like it as a quirk.
-  - You can sometimes run through the fire.
-It still kills you, so it doens't affect the outcome, and I actually quite like the effect, so I'd be inclined not to fix this one.
   - I didn't anticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
 It might be nice to leave it in as a fun quirk that can be learnt and exploited.
 Or it might be a good exercise to fix just it.
 - SECURITY
   - Neater "play again" logic, rather then current, crude solution, which is to force a page reload.